API Key Management

 - Verifies the owner account is active (not deactivated or deleted)

-- For tenant-scoped keys: verifies the owner still has admin permissions
+- For tenant-scoped admin keys: verifies the owner still has admin permissions

 - For space/assistant/app-scoped keys: verifies the owner is still a member of the target space